For sportstats home page, and info in Test Cricket in Australia 1877-2002, click here

 lbws.
 Part (b) – and only Part (b) – allows for balls pitching outside off

 stump, but applies only to batsmen making no genuine effort to play the ball.
-I cannot be certain that this reversion to the
+I cannot be certain that this reversion to the pre-1935

-could reduce the amount of pad play, if that was the goal. ******** |
+the amount of pad play, if that was the goal. ******** |

 ||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||